ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/AI_Doctor.md

 **Important:** In order to obtain the correct version, the `RAGFLOW_IMAGE` variable in docker/.env should be set to the value`RAGFLOW_IMAGE=infiniflow/ragflow:v0.12.0` before executing step 3 of the readme.
 - An API key from Google's Gemini, which can be obtained from the following page: [https://ai.google.dev/](https://ai.google.dev/).
 To obtain an API from Google, you need a Google Account.

 After we have successfully started our container, we can access our UI with one of the IP addresses that were issued in step 4.
-For the sake of simplicity, we will use the address `127.0.0.1` in this explanation.
+For simplicity, we'll use the IP address `127.0.0.1` in this tutorial.
 To continue with Ragflow, we go to the page http://127.0.0.1/login
 <img src={Ragflow1} alt="Ragflow1" style={{ maxWidth: '70%', height: 'auto' }} />
 We create a new account there (note: this account only exists locally and has no link to Ragflow Demo) and log in to it.
 <img src={Ragflow2} alt="Ragflow2" style={{ maxWidth: '70%', height: 'auto' }} />